 Perhaps straight rod can be used, but fixing the plates can be a problem.

 It is a cheap material that can be ordered from internet shops (see examples below) or from local hardware stores and DIY stores.
-If capacitor will stay in the outdoor environment a lot, you can choose a stainless or galvanized type.
+If capacitor will stay in the outdoor environment a lot, you can choose a stainless type.